Cerina Vincent: 2010s

 Vincent returned to films in 2012, appearing in Complacent as Myah Sanderson and Chasing Happiness as Andrea, and playing the title role in MoniKa, for which she was also the executive producer.
 In 2013, Vincent appeared in the Hallmark Channel original movie The Thanksgiving House in the role of Ashleigh, and produced and starred in the acclaimed horror short Skypemare, which also starred Annika Marks and featured Ryan Dillon and Adam J. Yeend; the film screened at Telluride Horror Show and ScreamFest 2013 in Los Angeles.
 In 2017, Vincent had a small role in the indie movie Broken Memories.

 From 2016 to 2018, Vincent played Suzy Diaz, mother to seven children, on the Disney Channel series Stuck in the Middle.
 The series ran for three seasons.

 Vincent's most recent performances include the lead role of Jen in the 2018 feature film thriller The Work Wife, a 2019 guest starring appearance on NCIS: Los Angeles, and a part in the 2020 Lifetime TV movie My Daughter's Psycho Friend.

 Personal life

-In November 2018, Vincent announced her pregnancy with her first child, a boy with her long-time partner Mike Estes.
+In November 2018, Vincent announced her pregnancy with her first child, a boy with her longtime partner Mike Estes.
 Her son was born in February 2019.